 Pruning the 17

 Ferrara and Castro developed the “Five Pillars of Sustainability” in 2011 to help drive IDEAS For Us projects forward with a solid foundation for their actions.
-The organization’s goal is to solve the energy, water, food, waste and ecology crises of this era through sustainability, action, leadership
+The organization’s goal is to solve the energy, water, food, waste and ecology crises of this era through sustainability, action, leadership and innovation.

 Ferrara sighed as he rattled off global statistics.
 “This year we’ve experienced more carbon emissions than ever before in human history.
 The oceans have grown increasingly acidic — a 26 percent rise since the Industrial Revolution.
 Water scarcity affects more than 40 percent of the population, and 60 percent of all wildlife has disappeared in just the last 30 years.
 If you want to know the future, look at the past.
 Data like this means major global extinctions and human suffering are inevitable without action.”

 Data from the UN shows that globally, three in 10 people lack access to safely managed drinking water services and six in 10 lack access to safely managed sanitation facilities.
 It also reports that each day, nearly 1,000 children die from preventable water- and sanitation-related diseases.

 According to the UN, only 57 percent of the global population relied primarily on clean fuels and technology as of 2017, falling short of the 95 percent target.
 UN research shows energy is the dominant contributor to climate change, accounting for about 60 percent of total greenhouse gas emissions.

 In response to statistics like those, IDEAS For Us supports projects that address harsh realities.
 “Environmental action is what’s important to us,” Ferrara said.
 “That’s why we started, and that’s still our focus today.
 It always will be our focus.”